 April 2017 saw the launch of our redesigned quarterly magazine for Garden BirdWatchers.
 The design is refreshed, modern and features fantastic articles on wildlife gardening, along with keeping you up to date with our results.

-If you are interested in the survey and want to learn more, please contact us (gbw [at] bto.org (subject: Please%20send%20me%20a%20free%20GBW%20information%20pack%20and%20magazine) ) for an information pack and receive a free copy of Bird Table magazine.
+If you are interested in the survey and want to learn more request an information pack and receive a free copy of Bird Table magazine, or contact us directly (gbw [at] bto.org (subject: Please%20send%20me%20a%20free%20GBW%20information%20pack%20and%20magazine) ).

 There are regular articles on aspects of garden bird ecology, wildlife gardening and other garden wildlife.
-The magazine carries feature articles by well-known birdwatchers and naturalists covering a range of interesting topics and subjects.
-Read sample articles:
+The magazine carries feature articles by well-known birdwatchers and naturalists, covering a range of interesting topics and subjects.
+Read sample articles here:

 Learn about birds and other wildlife